 After reading the feedback, 16 key points were written to summarise the opinions and inform the Masterplan.

 Māori Design Principles

 Needs List

 Urban Design Principles

+We draw, distil

+and refine, to

-We draw, distilland refine, to extract core design drivers for the project.
+and refine, to extract core design drivers for the project.